raheetech/raheetech/README.md

 - 🌱 I’m currently learning **Springboot**

-- 👯 I’m looking to collaborate on [Full Stack Web Development,Competitive Programming](https://github.com/raheetech)
+- 👯 I’m looking to collaborate on **Full Stack Web Development, Java Developer**

 - 🤝 I’m looking for help with **Freelance Projects**

-- 👨‍💻 All of my projects are available at [https://www.raheetech.in/](https://www.raheetech.in/)
+- 👨‍💻 All of my projects are available at [raheetech](https://www.raheetech.in/)

-- 📝 I regularly write articles on [https://auth.geeksforgeeks.org/user/raheekmd5mg/articles](https://auth.geeksforgeeks.org/user/raheekmd5mg/articles)
+- 📝 I regularly write articles on [Geeks for Geeks](https://auth.geeksforgeeks.org/user/raheekmd5mg/articles)

 - 💬 Ask me about **Swing,Php,Java,MySql and Javascript**